MichaelF79/memory-game/README.md

-Basic game developed using HTML, SCSS/CSS and JavaScript
+Basic memory game developed during the _nology course using HTML, SCSS/CSS and JavaScript

 Requirements: